Momčilo Perišić

 Momčilo Perišić (Момчило Перишић; born 22 May 1944) is a Serbian former general and politician who served as the Chief of the General Staff of the Armed Forces of Yugoslavia between 1993 and 1998.

 On 6 September 2011, in a first-instance verdict, Perišić was found guilty of war crimes and crimes against humanity for his role in the Yugoslav Wars and sentenced to 27 years of imprisonment.
 On 28 February 2013, the Appeals Chamber reversed this decision and acquitted him on all counts.
 In 2021, the Belgrade Higher Court sentenced Perišić to three years' imprisonment for passing state secrets to the United States in 2002.
+On appeal, his sentence was increased to four years imprisonment.

 Military career

 He joined the Yugoslav People's Army (JNA) and graduated from the military academy in 1966.
 When the conflict in the former Yugoslavia began, Perišić was the commander of the Artillery School Centre in Zadar.
-During the Croatian War of Independence, he was involved in the city's shelling.

 In January 1992, Perišić was appointed commander of the newly established 13th Corps in the Bileća.
 In June 1992, he was appointed Chief of Staff and deputy commander of the 3rd Army, based in Niš.
 He became its Commander in April 1993.
 A Croatian court sentenced him to 20 years in prison in absentia for shelling the city of Zadar, but he was never arrested.